USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

                                                           ! and AIR_COARSE to the data structure ! em_aero_ref in AERO_DATA.
 ```
 The 'Ref.
-Mode Labels' are used to lookup size distribution parameters in AERO_DATA.F.
-The following reference modes are defined in the public repo:
+Mode Labels' are used to lookup size distribution parameters in [AERO_DATA.F](../../../CCTM/src/aero/aero6/AERO_DATA.F).
+The following reference modes are defined in this file:
 ```
 TYPE em_aero
     Character( 20 ) :: name